Panasonic Contaminated Filters and Dust Path

 • 4.
 Avoid vacuuming damp material: Do not vacuum wet debris or liquids, as they can cause mold and odors.

 • 5.
-Persistent odor: If smell remains after thorough cleaning, replace the filter set with genuine Panasonic filters.
+Persistent odor: If the smell remains after thorough cleaning, replace the filter set with genuine Panasonic filters.

 Advertisements